This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 You can add 1 finely chopped carrot and 1 finely chopped celery stalk together with the onion (basically making a soffritto for your ossobuco).

-- Pour in the white wine, and let it evaporate for about 5 minutes, then add in the aromatic herbs.
+STEP 5.
+Pour in the white wine, and let it evaporate, then add in the aromatic herbs.

 As soon as the meat can easily fall from the bone, the ossobuco is ready.

-Just before the meat is ready, prepare the gremolata and pour over the veal shanks when serving.
+In the meantime, prepare the gremolata and pour over the veal shanks when serving.

-In Milan, the ossobuco usually comes with a small spoon on the side called “esattore”, for easily extracting the bone marrow.
+Did you know?
+In Milan, ossobuco usually comes with a small spoon on the side called “esattore”, for easily extracting the bone marrow.

 COOK IT IN THE OVEN